-Figure 42: Agreement of students with the statement "Open homosexuals are being ridiculed and bullied at our school"
+Figure 22: Open homosexuals are being ridiculed and bullied at our school

 A small majority of 54% disagrees with this, but the other half is unsure of agrees.
 We need to look deeper to analyze the actual (planned) behaviour of students.